 The reader's voice is autotuned to the same key of Backing track.

-During the 13" blocks, the reader steadily reads through as much of the text as possible, rereading passages if necessary.
+During the 13" blocks, the reader reads through text.
+Passages can be repeated if necessary.

 B)

-Various 13" pieces from the Mixed feelings instrumentals archive can be performed.
+Various 13" pieces from Mixed feelings (instrumental pieces) can be performed.

 C)

 Various 13" crops from A-Zs or Reels can be diffused.
-If these crops contain music it should be in the same modal space / key signature as Backing track.
+If these crops contain pitched music it should be in the same modal/harmonic space as the content used to make Backing track.

 D)